-Gambia president-elect set for inauguration in Senegal
+New Gambia president inaugurated in Senegal; Jammeh refuses to step down

-The multinational force was poised on Gambia’s border as pressure grew on Jammeh to go.
-A Nigerian air force official, speaking on condition of anonymity because they were not authorized to speak to reporters, said Thursday evening that the troops were on standby.
+The U.N.
+Security Council was set to vote later Thursday on a draft resolution endorsing the West African regional force’s efforts to remove Jammeh.

-“If he wants to remain in office after today, s--- will fall like rain over him from the sky,” the Nigerian official said.
+“This is a day no Gambian will ever forget,” said Barrow, dressed in a flowing white robe.

-The inauguration of Adama Barrow was taking place at 4 p.m. in Gambia’s embassy in Senegal’s capital, Dakar.
+Barrow’s inauguration took place in the Gambian embassy in Senegal’s capital, Dakar.
 Senegalese police lined the embassy entrance.
-Large screens were being placed outside to allow viewing of the ceremony, which was being attended by Senegal’s president.
+A large screen outside allowed hundreds to view the ceremony, which was being attended by Senegal’s prime minister and other top officials and dignitaries.

 Jammeh was at his official residence, State House, in Gambia’s capital and intended to stay there, said an official close to the administration who was not authorized to speak to reporters.
 If the regional force is going to arrest Jammeh, it will have to be there, he said.